NataljaL/Hindamine/chapter1.md

 --- type:NormalExercise lang:r xp:100 skills:1 key:65d85c42aa
-The sampling distribution
+## The sampling distribution

 Remember that you can think of the sampling distribution as a kind of mind game: If we could collect our random sample again and again and calculate a sample mean each time, the result would be the sampling distribution of the mean.

-In reality though, we can't produce this distribution, because we only have the one sample.
+In reality though, we cant produce this distribution, because we only have the one sample.
 Or can we?
-Let's pretend for a moment that the data we have is the target population.
-Let's see what happens if we repeatedly
+Lets pretend for a moment that the data we have is the target population.
+Lets see what happens if we repeatedly

-    take random samples from the population
+    * take random samples from the population
-    calculate the sample mean each time and store the results.
+    * calculate the sample mean each time and
+    * store the results.

 The resulting distribution of the multiple sample means satisfies the idea of the sampling distribution, meaning that we can actually simulate the distribution!
 This method (called bootstrapping) is widely used in statistics.

 *** =instructions

-    Create N and means and print out the empty means vector Execute the for-loop.
+  *  Create N and means and print out the empty means vector
+  *  Execute the for-loop.
 What does it do?
-    Print out the means vector again
+  *  Print out the means vector again
-    Compute basic summary statistics of means using the appropriate function Draw a histogram displaying the sampling disribution of the means See the help page of the hist() function and make it a density histogram
+  *  Compute basic summary statistics of means using the appropriate function
+  *  Draw a histogram displaying the sampling disribution of the means
+  *  See the help page of the hist() function and make it a density histogram

 *** =hint

-    summary() computes basic summary statistics
+ *   summary() computes basic summary statistics
-    hist() draws a histogram and the argument freq = F can be used to draw a density histogram ?hist opens the help page of hist()
+ *   hist() draws a histogram and the argument freq = F can be used to draw a density histogram
+ *   ?hist opens the help page of hist()

 *** =pre_exercise_code